EOSIO/eos/contracts/eosio.system/eosio.system-regproxy-rc.md

 | `{{ regproxy }}` | `{{ proxyVar }}`<br/>`{{ isproxyVar }}` | `{{ account_name }}`<br/>`{{ bool }}` |

 As an authorized party I {{ signer }} wish to UNKNOWN

-All disputes arising from this contract shall be resolved in the EOS Core Arbitration Forum.